Ukraine in maps: How the crisis spread

 Ukraine insists Russian regular forces are involved in the fighting in Ukraine.
 It has also accused the Russian authorities of allowing well-trained volunteers and heavy weapons to cross the border to help the rebels.
 Russia dismissed those accusations, yet the rebel leader in Donetsk said many Russian soldiers had joined the rebel cause.New front

-The EU and US have imposed asset freezes and travel bans on many senior Russian officials and separatist leaders.
+The EU and US have imposed a series of asset freezes and travel bans on many senior Russian officials and separatist leaders.

-It imports most of its gas and oil from Russia.
-About one-third of Europe's gas also comes from Russia - about half of it through Ukraine.
+Ukraine imports much of its gas and oil from Russia.
+About a quarter of Europe's gas also comes from Russia.

-Ukraine is heavily in debt.
-A rescue package offered by Russia was cancelled after the protesters forced out Mr Yanukovych.
+Ukraine is still heavily in debt.
+A rescue package offered by Russia earlier in the year was cancelled after the protesters forced out Mr Yanukovych.

-The International Monetary Fund has now approved a $17.1 bn (£10.1 bn) bailout for Ukraine.
+The International Monetary Fund approved a $17.1 bn (£10.1 bn) bailout for Ukraine in April.
 With funds from other donors, including the EU, the total package will be worth £32.1bn.

-But the loan is dependent on strict economic reforms, including raising taxes and energy prices, which are unlikely to prove popular with voters.
+But the loan was dependent on strict economic reforms, including raising taxes and energy prices.